erichelgeson/BlueSCSI-Toolbox/README.md

 ## License

-BlueSCSI Transfer Utility is copyright Eric Helgeson 2022.
+BlueSCSI Toolbox apps are copyright Eric Helgeson 2022-2024.
 BlueSCSI name is Trademarked by Eric Helgeson.
-You may not modify or distribute this app.
+BlueSCSI Toolbox apps may not be copied, modified, or distributed.
+They are provided "as is" without warranty.